-The Committee is actively involved in consultation with major shareholders on key matters of remuneration.
-In 2022, Lord Howard was chairman of the Committee alongside additional members David Young and Richard Rose each of whom were independent.
-Following the forthcoming changes to the Board, Richard Rose will carry out the role of the Committee personally.
+Before the 2023 AGM, Lord Howard was chairman of the Committee alongside additional members David Young and Richard Rose each of whom were independent.
+Following the reduction of the Board after the 2023 AGM Richard Rose carried out the role of the Committee personally.
+The remuneration of the executive Director has not been subject to any increases since appointment in 2018.